 안녕하세요~ 토미입니다!

-Today, I am going to teach you how to distinguish and pronounce plain, strong and tense consonants properly.
+Today, I will teach you how to correctly distinguish and pronounce plain, strong, and tense consonants.

 One of the biggest reasons would be the similar sounding consonants in Korean, which are called plain, aspirated, and tense sounds.

-Each of these are called 평음, 격음, 경음 or 된소리 in Korean.
+Each of these is called 평음, 격음, 경음 or 된소리 in Korean.

-These consonants sound quite similar for foreign people who have just started to learn Korean.
+These consonants sound similar to foreign people who have just started learning Korean.

-Therefore, they often struggle in recognizing the differences.
+Therefore, they often struggle to recognize the differences.

-So, I am going to give you a tip to differentiate and pronounce them correctly.
+I will give you a tip on differentiating and pronouncing them correctly.

 그럼 시작할게요!